Piper Sandler Companies

 Operating Cash Flow

-Piper Sandler Companies generates limited operating cash flow of $-150.49M, signaling weaker underlying cash strength.
+Piper Sandler Companies generates strong operating cash flow of $186.42M, reflecting robust business health.

 Free Cash Flow